brunomlr/stellar-sponsorship-service/docs/DOCUMENTATION.md

 **Key design decisions:**

 - Each API key gets its own dedicated Stellar sponsor account with a specific XLM budget
-- Budget enforcement happens on-chain via the Stellar network — not tracked in the database
+- Budget enforcement is based on the sponsor account's actual on-chain balance (queried from Horizon), not a database counter.
-- Every signing request (approved and rejected) is logged in the database as an audit trail.
-The service also checks whether signed transactions were actually submitted to the network.
-This provides observability without being the source of truth for balances.
+- The database tracks all signing requests (approved and rejected) as an audit trail and records whether signed transactions were actually submitted to the network, but the on-chain balance is the source of truth for whether a sponsor can cover new reserves.
 - A single signing key is added as a signer on all sponsor accounts
 - Transactions are validated against strict rules before co-signing (operation allowlists, sponsorship blocks, no XLM transfers)